Impact Report: 2021/2022

 Engaging with municipalities and building sector stakeholders for local solutions to mass timber barriers

-To advance high performance, prefabricated, low embodied carbon construction materials, Renewable Cities, led by Dialogue Fellow Alex Boston, engaged with municipalities and building sector stakeholders on land use policy and permitting solutions.
+To advance high performance, prefabricated, low embodied carbon construction materials, Renewable Cities, engaged with municipalities and building sector stakeholders on land use policy and permitting solutions.
 Prefab construction has the potential to create diverse, secure jobs in forest-based communities to meet domestic and international market demand for sustainable, net zero, low-embodied carbon buildings.

 Addressing regional and local nature-based solutions and challenges